irfan-eternal/irfan-eternal.github.io/content/posts/Analysing .NET AsyncRAT using dnSpy/index.en.md

 ![data_collected.PNG](data_collected.PNG)

-After Collection it Compresses the Data using GZip Stream and Exfilterate the Data to Cnc josemonila[.]ddnsfree[.]com using Socket Class for CnC Communication
+After Collection it Compresses the Data using GZip Stream and Exfilterates the Data to CnC josemonila[.]ddnsfree[.]com using Socket Class for CnC Communication
 ![socket.PNG](socket.PNG)